MADH95/JSONLoader/README.md

 To install this plugin you first need to install BepInEx as a mod loader for Inscryption.
 A guide to do this can be found [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html#where-to-download-bepinex)

-You will also need version 1.8+ of the [InscryptionAPI](https://github.com/ScottWilson0903/InscryptionAPI) plugin.
+You will also need version 1.10+ of the [InscryptionAPI](https://github.com/ScottWilson0903/InscryptionAPI) plugin.

 To install this mod, you simply need to put the **JSONLoader** folder in **BepInEx/plugins**.

 ## Custom Cards

 To create your own cards you just create a .json file and fill in all the fields you want your card to have (fields you don't include will be defaulted).
-Some fields are required, and some are optional with default values.
+The *name* field is required, and the rest are optional with default values (though that would be a boring card).
 Those fields and their values are specified in the table below.
 For reference, an example custom card (8 f\*cking bears.json) is included in the **Cards** folder in this repo.

 To edit existing cards, you similarly create a .json file and fill in the fields you want to edit on the card.
 You must include both the *name* field and the *fieldsToEdit* field with at least 1 field name in it (explained more on the table).
 Any fields you don't include in *fieldsToEdit* will not be changed from the base card.